 What to expect when you Make My Day

 If you choose to make my day, first of all: Thank you!
 I appreciate every single gift.

 When you click the Make My Day button, a pop-up window appears so you can provide your credit card information and change the default amount ($5) to any amount you choose.
 The charge will appear on your statement as hippopubco, which is my indie publishing company.

 You’ll click the $5 pay once button, and the pop-up window will be replaced by a little loading icon.
-Then you’ll see the message below, thanking you for the gift and confirming your email address:
+Then the message below appears, thanking you for the gift and confirming your email address:

 Please note: Some of the language in the email confirmation says “subscription,” but it is a one-time payment.
-I’m in contact with WordPress on how to update the language in the emails and will update this when that’s ironed out.
+I contacted WordPress on how to update the language in the emails, but they are unfortunately not customizable.

 Want to support the blog in another way?
 Try one of these options: